 Establishment of a Policy of LEED Certification for all new government gacilities

 Leadership in Energy and Environmental Design (LEED) is the nationally accepted benchmark for the design, construction and operation of green buildings.
 General Services has set the standard that all new buildings will be LEED certified.
 For more about the LEED program, please visit the website of the U.S. Green Building Council.

 James City County staff operates a virtual ‘Free-Bay’ of office furniture and supplies to reduce procurement, reuse items and promote good stewardship of the taxpayer dollar.

 The County Solid Waste/Recycling Office provides disposal services of trash and recycling to all James City County Government Offices.
 The County began the office paper recycling program in 1990.
 Since the program began, it has expanded and now accepts a wider variety of materials.
 In November of 2008, the County reinvigorated the program via a renewed effort to educate office and custodial staff and provide uniform bins and signage.
 For more information, see our recycling flyer.

 The James City County curbside recycling program began in 1990 and currently serves approximately 21,000 homes.

 Green Fleet Policy

-The County leads by example with its Green Fleet encompassing low-emitting, fuel-efficient vehicles, and the us
+The County leads by example with its Green Fleet comprised of low-emitting, fuel-efficient vehicles, propane mowers and biodiesel.

 - County Encourages Mixed-Use Development, Cluster Development, and Bicycling for Transportation